TubeHaus.com

 Outfitter of choice for their in house rules.

-for all non-swimmers!
+When the River Flow is 750cfs or above, all children and all non-swimmers should wear a Life Jacket just to play it safe.
 Please Note: Age requirements and restrictions do change when River Levels / Flows increase, check with your Outfitter of choice for their in house rules.

 New Braunfels - Within City Limits